 As mentioned earlier, the standard workweek within a consistent 7-day period in Nova Scotia is 48 hours.
 Any time worked in excess of 48 hours in one week is considered overtime and is paid at 1.5 times the regular wage rate.

-Overtime rates may not be applicable to certain industries that involve irregular working hours and conditions.
+Overtime rates may not apply to certain industries that involve irregular working hours and conditions.
 Further, certain groups of workers have different rules that cover overtime, called “wage orders,” as mentioned above.
 The overtime paid out in each group is as follows:

 - Minimum Wage Order (General).
 Employees within this group are paid overtime at a rate of 1.5 times the minimum wage after 48 hours worked in one week.

 - Minimum Wage Order (Construction and Property Maintenance).
-Employees within this group are paid overtime at a rate of 1.5 times the minimum wage after 110 hours worked in a 2-week period.
+Employees within this group are paid overtime at a rate of 1.5 times the minimum wage after 110 hours worked in 2 weeks.

 Overtime pay may also apply to certain salaried workers, which is calculated by dividing the employee’s salary (per week) by the regular hours worked each week to arrive at the hourly rate.
 This should be a relatively accurate representation of a typical work week.
 Overtime can then be calculated by multiplying the hourly rate by the number of overtime hours worked (over and above the 48 hours in the workweek).